Víctor Caratini: San Diego Padres

 On December 29, 2020, Caratini and Yu Darvish were traded to the San Diego Padres in exchange for pitcher Zach Davies, Reginald Preciado, Yeison Santana, Ismael Mena, and Owen Caissie.

-On April 9, 2021, Caratini caught a no-hitter against the Texas Rangers for teammate Joe Musgrove, the first no-hitter in Padres history and the second no-hitter he had caught in eight months.
-There had not been a no-hitter in MLB since Caratini had caught one with the Cubs, which made Caratini the first catcher in MLB history to catch consecutive no-hitters for two different teams.
+On April 9, 2021, Caratini caught a no-hitter against the Texas Rangers for starter Joe Musgrove, the first no-hitter in Padres history and the second no-hitter he had caught in eight months.
+As the previous no-hitter in MLB was the one he had caught with the Cubs, this made Caratini the first catcher in MLB history to catch consecutive no-hitters for two different teams.
 On June 17, 2021, Caratini hit his first career walk-off home run against pitcher Amir Garrett and the Cincinnati Reds.
 In 2021, Caratini played in a career-high 116 games and batted .227/.309/.323 with 7 home runs and 39 RBIs.

 On March 22, 2022, Caratini signed a $2 million contract with the Padres, avoiding salary arbitration.

 Milwaukee Brewers

 On April 6, 2022, Caratini was traded to the Milwaukee Brewers in exchange for Brett Sullivan and Korry Howell.
-On July 4, 2022, Caratini hit his second career walk-off home run against Scott Effross and his old team, the Chicago Cubs.
-Caratini became the fifth player in major league history to strike out four times before hitting a walk-off home run.
+On July 4, 2022, Caratini hit his second career walk-off home run against Scott Effross and his former team, the Chicago Cubs.
+He became the fifth player in major league history to strike out four times before hitting a walk-off home run.
 In 95 games with Milwaukee in 2022, he batted .199/.300/.342 with 9 home runs and 34 RBIs.

 On January 12, 2023, Caratini agreed to a one-year, $2.8 million contract with the Brewers, avoiding salary arbitration.
+He became a free agent following the season.

+Houston Astros

+On December 6, 2023, Caratini signed a 2 year, $12 million contract with the Houston Astros.

+On April 30, 2024, Caratini hit a pinch-hit, walk-off, 2-run home run with 2 outs in the bottom of the 10th inning to make the final score 10–9 versus the Cleveland Guardians.
+On May 14, Caratini delivered a pinch-hit, walk-off 10th-inning single to secure a 2–1 win over the Oakland Athletics.
+Caratini hit his first major league triple on June 15 off Jack Flaherty in 12–5 loss to the Detroit Tigers at Minute Maid Park.
+On June 21, 2024, the Astros placed Caratini on the 10-day IL as a result of a left hip flexor strain, and activated him on July 22.
+He caught rookie Spencer Arrighetti's no-hit bid on August 28, 2024, versus the Philadelphia Phillies, that lasted 7 2/3 innings.